Entrance Assessments

 More InformationOur Scholarships are available to all applicants, including current pupils at The Leys who are within the age range.
 In the case of external candidates the Headmaster/Headmistress of their present school should be informed of your intention as they may be able to offer advice regarding the suitability of an application.
 All external candidates for entry to The Leys are required to undertake the standard academic tests in the January of the year of entry.

 If not done so already, all external candidates for entry to The Leys are required to apply for a place prior to submitting a Scholarship application.
+Due to the assessment process for Scholarships, it is not always possible to offer alternative arrangements for international candidates.
+Please contact the Head of Admissions at [email protected] to discuss prior to completing a Scholarship application form.

 Current pupils at The Leys who are interested in applying for a Scholarship should speak to their Housemaster/mistress before submitting an application for a Scholarship.
 A reference does not need to be submitted as this will be provided by their current teacher(s), but if they wish to send references from an external source they can be sent directly to [email protected].